 LC, which was also on the honor roll in 2006 and 2008, was one of only 16 colleges and universities in Virginia to make the list.
 In addition, Emory & Henry College received one of the top six presidential awards, while The College of William and Mary made the presidential honor roll with distinction.

-“One of the eight core values adopted by the Lynchburg College Board of Trustees is ‘community,'” President Kenneth R. Garren said.
+“One of the eight core values adopted by the University of Lynchburg Board of Trustees is ‘community,'” President Kenneth R. Garren said.
 “We honor this value through teaching its fundamental importance to our students; we embrace this value by faculty, staff, and students laboring together in service to a community centered in the City of Lynchburg that radiates to our brothers and sisters across the globe.”

 LC was recognized for its service to the Greater Lynchburg community and beyond.
 General community service projects included: international justice awareness and fundraising for Uganda, monthly service projects, and campus community collections for basic living needs.